Amazon Fire HD 10 Kids Edition specs

 Connectivity: Dual-band Wi-Fi

-I've been looking forward to getting my hands on Amazon Fire HD Kids Edition Tablet since T3 first reported on it back in June, so I was thrilled to get to spend some serious time with the tablet over the past month.
+I've been looking forward to getting my hands on Amazon Fire HD Kids Edition Tablet since T3 first reported on it, so I was thrilled to get to spend some serious time with the tablet over the past month.

 That's because it looked like it could be a red hot new entry to the best kids tablets on the market buying guide, with Amazon taking its Fire Kids range to a whole new level, both in terms of technical hardware spec and raw size, with the new slate packing a spacious 10.1-inch display.